Buddhist ethics underpin a successful accounting firm

 The way becomes clear

 It wasn’t like that in her early career.
 Cristina was raising her son alone and working in mortgage finance in Houston.
-She soon realised the job wasn’t for her.
+She soon realized the job wasn’t for her.
 “I really enjoyed the numbers side, but the ethics of it wasn’t something I wanted to engage in,” she says.
 Her search for something more worthwhile in life led her to the local Zen center and her first taste of meditation.

 Meanwhile, at a party, Cristina met a friend of a friend who was studying at the Diamond Mountain monastery in the Chihuahuan Desert.
 That resulted in introductions and conversations with monks, nuns and a meditation teacher.
 Eventually it triggered a move to Tucson, Arizona where Cristina found a job as a manufacturing accountant.